MELDProject/meld_graph/docs/FAQs.md

 TypeError: cannot unpack non-iterable NoneType object
 ```
 You are likely having an issue with the `demographics_file.csv` or the `list_subjects.txt` you provided.
-- In the `demographics_file.csv`, check that there is no extra columns and that the columns names match what was provided as an [example](https://meld-graph.readthedocs.io/en/latest/prepare_data.html).
-Also ensure that the file is saved with comma separators (",") and not semicolon (";") which will prevent the code from properly reading the file.
+- In the `demographics_file.csv`, check that there are no extra columns and that the column names match what was provided as an [example](https://meld-graph.readthedocs.io/en/latest/prepare_data.html).
+Also, ensure that the file is saved with comma separators (",") and not semicolon (";") which will prevent the code from properly reading the file.
 - In the `list_subjects.txt`, ensure that there is no extra empty line at the end of the file.

 ### **Issue during prediction - The pipeline works and then stop when running the predictions and saliencies**

 The error is likely due to a memory issue when the machine-learning model is called to predict.\
 If you are using Docker Desktop, it could be because the memory limit is set very low by default.
-To remedy, you will need to:
+To fix this, you will need to:
 1) Increase the memory in the Docker Desktop settings (more help in this [post](https://forums.docker.com/t/how-to-increase-memory-size-that-is-available-for-a-docker-container/78483))
 2) Run the MELD Graph command again.